 French Rocket offers 3 main levels of lessons.
 These lessons are named Premium, Premium Plus, and Platinum.
 Respectively, they are the first, second and the third levels as the difficulty progresses.
 There is also a separate travelogue pack which is directed towards tourists.

-Each of these lessons (excluding the travelogue) are further divided into 3 sections.
+Each of these lessons (excluding the travelogue) is further divided into 3 sections.
 They are Interactive Audio Lessons, Language and Culture lessons and Survival Kits.

 The audio lessons are then further divided into a number of modules which have a number of lessons within them related to the module.
 Conversely, every module also has all three of these parts.
 You could either complete all the modules in a section first or go module by module according to your convenience.

-The Cultural and Language lessons are usually written text about the French culture, grammatical rules or other language information that may speed up your learning.
+The Cultural and Language lessons are usually written text about the French culture, grammatical rules or other language information that may help you out.

 Finally, the survival kit is a group of lessons that are essential to that level.
 Without learning these it would be impossible to converse in French.
 If you are in hurry, this is the place you want to visit.

 At the end of every section, you will also find a “Rocket Certification”.
-This is to help you recap everything you learnt in the module while testing yourself at the same time.
+This is to help you recap everything you learned in the module while testing yourself at the same time.

 In short, you complete the lessons to complete the module and then take the rocket certification test (merely for a recap) and move on.
 Finish all the modules in all sections to complete your selected level.
-If you feel that you want to learn more, buy the next pack!
+If you ready to learn more, then move onto the next pack.

 Now to see how these lessons are structured.